No products in the cart.

 With your fingers still interlaced, gently bend your affected wrist backward and get a nice stretch there.
 Hold this stretch for 20 seconds and release.
 Repeat on the other side.

 Individuals recovering from a stroke or brain injury may find these four exercises challenging enough.
+Pace yourself and target the areas your therapist had you working on or the places you find stiff.
 You can stop here and repeat these 4 exercises with high repetition.

-Repetition and movement are important because that’s how you rewire the brain (via neuroplasticity) and improve hand function.
+Repetition and movement provide stimulation to your brain that will help it to rewire (via neuroplasticity) and improve hand function.

-Those looking for additional challenges can continue to the next hand therapy exercises.
+Those looking for additional challenges see the next hand therapy exercises.

 Want 25 pages of hand therapy exercises in PDF form?
 Click here to download our free Hand Therapy Exercise ebook now (link opens a pop up for uninterrupted reading)